Octa-Aerospace/octa-launch/packages/cansat/README.md

 ## TODO

-- [ ] Implement poetry for dependency and env management
+- [ ] Implement poetry for dependency and env management (maybe just a setup.py file is better and enough)

 ## Dev notes so far